How to Connect External Hard Drive to VM | VMware & Hyper-V

 For VMware Workstation backup, you can plug the .vmdk files into USB hard drive or export virtual machine to it.
 For VMware ESXi, there are 3 methods to back up VM to external hard drive such as downloading VM files from datastore, exporting VM as OVF/OVA template or a third-party tool.

-For user with large amounts of virtual machines, it is wiser to use a professional backup software to back up VM to external hard drive such as AOMEI Cyber Backup.
-It can back up numerous virtual machines to external hard drive within several clicks and create a scheduled backup task to reduce the human errors.
+For user with large amounts of virtual machines, it is wiser to back up VM to external hard drive with use a professional and free virtual machine backup software such as AOMEI Cyber Backup.
+It can back up virtual machines to external hard drive within several clicks and create a scheduled backup task to reduce the human errors.

 3. Select one or more virtual machines in the backup task.
 Then go to specify the location for backup files, locate the USB hard drive and select it.